Back to Health News & Stories

 • Legumes such as beans, peas, and lentils

-• Protein such as lean meat, poultry, fish, and nuts
+• Protein such as lean meat, poultry, fish, eggs, and soy-based products

 • At least 6-8 glasses of water a day

-You’ll find that having a healthy eating plan in place before the holiday can help you when you're at parties and dinners and faced with sugary, salty, and high-fat options.
+You’ll find that having a healthy eating plan in place before the holiday can help you when you're at parties and faced with sugary, salty, and high-fat options.

 Don’t arrive starving or think: “I’ll skip breakfast/lunch so I can eat more later.”
-Eat your regular healthy meals, then go to the party and eat the quantity you would normally eat.
+This typically leads to over-eating later on.
+Eat your regular healthy meals, then go to the party and eat the portion that you would normally eat.

 Some research shows that regular exercise during a period of overeating could protect people from negative metabolism changes.
 Both cardiovascular exercise and weight training are recommended, especially for weight loss and maintenance.
-Just be careful not to overdo a workout thinking it will help you burn the excess calories you consumed.
+Just be careful not to overdo a workout thinking it will help you burn the excess calories you consumed, and keep in mind that drastically increasing your exercise level might also increase your appetite.

 Are you trying to eat healthier and need help?